 Red Queen by Victoria Aveyard – Dystopian YA fantasy

-Scarlet by Marissa Meyer – Book 2 in The Lunar Chronicles and a YA fairytale retelling — we just love this series
+Scarlet by Marissa Meyer – Book 2 in The Lunar Chronicles and a YA fairytale retelling — we just love this series featuring one pretty famous dog in fiction

 Books with Orange in the Title